kabdomora/P3G5/README.md

   7. [Contact Me](#contact-me)

   ## Project Description
+  * This application is built using React, GraphQL (Node.js Express.js server), MongoDB

   * As a user...
       I want to be able to browse a gallery of currently housed pets ... so i can select a pet to view details